Sakura Gakuin: 2016–2019: Kirameki no Kakera, Yakusoku, My Road, Life Iro Asenai Hibi, and Story

-2020-2021: 10th anniversary

-After the graduation of Kano Fujihira, Soyoka Yoshida, Tsugumi Aritomo, and Momoe Mori, Sakura Gakuin immediately began preparations for their 10th anniversary.
+2020–2021: Tenth anniversary and disbandment

 On September 1, 2020, it was announced that Sakura Gakuin would continue as an 8-member group until their disbandment on August 31, 2021.
 All eight of the remaining members were given a position on the student council, with Kokona Nonaka as the tenth and final Student Council President.
 Sana Shiratori became the Talk Chairman, Miki Yagi became the third vice-president, and Miku Tanaka became the second spirit chairman, with Yume Nozaki as the first and only PR chairman, Neo Sato as the fourth education chairman, Miko Todaka as the third performance chairman, and Sakia Kimura as the first and only "reckless" chairman and also the youngest Sakura Gakuin member to ever be appointed onto the student council.
+On June 5, 2021, Sakura Gakuin held an online live concert to celebrate its tenth anniversary, titled 10th Anniversary Sakura Gakuin 2020: The Days.
 The group held their final concert on August 29, 2021 at Nakano Sun Plaza, before disbanding two days later.

 Members

 Sakura Gakuin employed a line-up changing system in which older members would leave the group and new members joined each year.
 Since the group's theme was that of an elementary and junior high school, when a member graduated from junior high, specifically her third year, she would leave Sakura Gakuin as well, during a ceremony the group held around the end of the Japanese school year (late March) in which these members would "graduate".

 At the time of the group's disbandment, the group consisted of the following eight members.

-Note: Names presented here are in Western format (i.e. given name followed by family name) as opposed to Japanese name.
+The names presented here are in Western format (i.e. given name followed by family name) as opposed to Japanese name format.